Plot or typeset text

 Lists the font-numbers and font-names available, then exits.

 Paragraph mode.
 Files must be multiple segment files.
 Segments are separated by a special record whose first character must be flag [Default is >].
-Starting in the 3rd column, we expect to find information pertaining to the typesetting of a text paragraph (the remaining lines until next segment header).
+Starting in the 3rd field, we expect to find information pertaining to the typesetting of a text paragraph (the remaining lines until next segment header).
 The information expected is (x y [font angle justify] linespace parwidth parjust), where x y font angle justify are defined above (font, angle, and justify can be set via -F), while linespace and parwidth are the linespacing and paragraph width, respectively.
 The justification of the text paragraph is governed by parjust which may be l(eft), c(enter), r(ight), or j(ustified).
 The segment header is followed by one or more lines with paragraph text.
-Text may contain the escape sequences discussed above.
+Text may contain the escape sequences discussed above, although composite characters are not supported.
 Separate paragraphs with a blank line.
 Note that here, the justification set via -F+j applies to the box alignment since the text justification is set by parjust.
+Note: cannot be used with LaTeX expressions.

 Do NOT clip text at map boundaries [Default will clip].